Oral & Vision Health Blog

 Once you’re able to see the dentist, your tooth will likely be repaired in one of the following ways:

-Filling or bonding.
+Filling or Bonding: For minor chips, a filling or bonding can restore your tooth's appearance and function.
 A small chipped piece of tooth enamel can be fixed with a filling.
 If the chip is on the front teeth, the dentist usually performs a procedure called bonding.
 This uses a tooth-colored material to match your natural teeth.
 The dentist will use adhesive and bonding substances to bond the material to your tooth.
-He/she will shape the material to look like your tooth, and then use an ultraviolet light to harden the material.
+They will then shape the material to look like your tooth, and then use an ultraviolet light to harden the material.

-Cap or crown.
-If a larger piece of tooth breaks off, the dentist may choose to file down part of the remaining tooth and cover it with a tooth-shaped cap or a crown.
-These are made to protect the tooth and improve appearance.
+Cap or Crown: For more significant damage, a cap or crown might be necessary.
+The dentist may choose to file down part of the remaining tooth and cover it with a tooth-shaped cap or a crown.
+These are designed to protect the tooth and improve appearance and can be made from various materials, each with its own benefits.
 Permanent crowns can be made from many different substances, including metal, porcelain fused to metal, resin and ceramic.
 All have different benefits.
 Metal crowns are the strongest.
 Porcelain and resin look nearly identical to the original tooth.

 comments